On Stan Lee and the whole Marvel thing…

 After seeing Adrian Mackinder’s attractive cartoon themed book cover and the title of Stan Lee How Marvel Changed The World, I was hooked immediately.
 Mackinder’s book was discovered to be a warm and affectionate tribute to all things Marvel, comic books and Stan Lee.
 In his passionate and engaging book, you can tell this is a subject he adores.

-Mackinder’s enthusiasm for these subjects is felt in every page of the sixteen chapters and 171 pages (not counting his references).
+Mackinder’s enthusiasm for these subjects is felt on every page of the sixteen chapters and 171 pages (not counting his references).
 The chapters in this book have inviting titles such as Worlds of Pure Imagination, The Oldest Paperboy in Town and The Heroes We Need.
 All the chapters of this book blend the then historical events, the history of comic books and Stan’s life over the many, many decades he worked in this industry.

 As you’ll discover the loyal Lee, was always the one “constant” in the Marvel story.
 Mackinder writes about Lee’s contributions from when he joined the comic book industry in the mid-1930s until his death in his early nineties in 2018.
 The book tells of his triumphant moments, such as the rise of Marvel Studio’s movies and his more challenging times when comic books were in decline and Marvel was in bankruptcy.

 Often Mackinder tells about events where Stan Lee and his colleagues have different views on a subject matter.
 These opposing versions of the truth add to the enigma that was Stan Lee.
 As Mackinder states many of these contributors to this overall story have passed away, and now we can never know the truth.
 However, Kinder explores all sides of the story.
-Mackinder relays them in a non-judgmental way, without taking anyone side and tells their unique story.
+Mackinder relays them in a non-judgmental way, without taking anyone’s side and tells their unique story.

-This book examines how Marvel became the most “successful franchise of all the time”.
+This book examines how Marvel became the most “successful franchise of all time”.
 Mackinder argues for all of us, that Marvel made us care about their superheroes, by telling us where came from before they became who “they were destined to be” in their richly told origin stories.
 Their stories also often brought in other members of the Marvel universe.
 These characters were often seen in those wonderful after the credits scenes in Marvel films.

 Mackinder describes the story of Lee’s life as “the embodiment of the American dream”.
 Lee’s origin story began in 1922, as the New York born son of a Romanian Jewish immigrant and a Romanian Jewish American.
 Young Stanley had few friends and escaped into his imagination in books, the radio, theatre and later films.
 Mackinder believes these early influences helped Lee when he later creating stories for his comic book superheroes.